Writing Tests

 used to assert that an actual value matches an expected value.

-The last step is to create file bootstrap.php
+The final step is the bootstrap.php

 <?php